MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/ListView/CustomCells)

-ListView presents scrollable lists, which can be customized through the use of `ViewCell`s. `ViewCells` can be used for displaying text and images, indicating a true/false state and receiving user input.
+[`ListView`](xref:Xamarin.Forms.ListView) presents scrollable lists, which can be customized through the use of `ViewCell`s. `ViewCells` can be used for displaying text and images, indicating a true/false state and receiving user input.

-There are two approaches to getting the look you want from ListView cells:

-- **[Customizing built-in cells](#Built_in_Cells)** &ndash; easier implementation and better performance at the expense of customizability.
-- **[Creating custom cells](#customcells)** &ndash; more control over the end result, but have the potential for performance issues if not implemented correctly.

 <a name="Built_in_Cells" />